Adaptive variational Bayes: Optimality, computation and applications: Applications of adaptive variational quasi-posterior

 \subsubsection{Estimation of connectivity probability array}

-In this subsection, we present contraction properties of the adaptive variational quasi-posterior with the Gaussian quasi-likelihood.
-The following oracle result provides a convenient theoretical tool to derive contraction rates in the related problems.
+The following oracle result provides a convenient theoretical tool to derive adaptive optimal contraction rates in related problems such as stochastic block model and graphon estimations, which we provide in \cref{appen:quasi:sbm}.